timoderbeste/gpt-sh/README.md

 ## Limitations

-Currently Shell GPT 2 is still under active development.
+Currently GPT-SHell is still under active development.
-Unlike Shell GPT, which focuses on serving as a command-line interface for accessing GPT functionalities, such as a chat, Shell GPT 2 focuses on helping you processing files on your own device.
+Unlike Shell GPT, which focuses on serving as a command-line interface for accessing GPT functionalities, such as a chat, GPT-SHell focuses on helping you processing files on your own device.
-No matter the task is summarizing the content of a long report, or creating new content and then saving it on your device for you directly, Shell GPT 2 (at least the future version) will be your best helper!
+No matter the task is summarizing the content of a long report, or creating new content and then saving it on your device for you directly, GPT-SHell (at least the future version) will be your best helper!

 ## Upcoming features